Andreas Alm: AIK

 On 27 November 2008, he was appointed as a new assistant manager for AIK following the departure of former assistant Nebojša Novaković earlier the same month in protest against the board’s decision to sack Rikard Norling.
 Together with other assistant manager Christer Swärd and manager Mikael Stahre, AIK managed to win both Allsvenskan and Svenska Cupen during their first year together.

 The following year, AIK started by winning the Supercupen against the recent league runners-up IFK Göteborg.
-But the rest of the season became a big disappointment, and Stahre left the club for Greek outfit Panionios G.S.S. in April 2010.
+But the rest of the season became a big disappointment, and Stahre left the club for Greek outfit Panionios in April 2010.
 Alm remained as assistant manager during caretaker Björn Wesström's stay and later appointed Alex Miller's stay.
 When Miller and AIK during mutual consent split up, Alm later on was appointed as AIK's new manager in December 2010.
 Novaković rejoined the team staff as assistant manager together with Swärd.

 Alm became a successful coach for AIK and ended on the second place in both 2011 and 2013 in the Allsvenskan.